twiecki/financial-analysis-python-tutorial/README.md

 -------------------

 * Timeseries analysis using Pandas
+* Using Google Trends to predict market movements
 * Build your own trading strategies using Zipline
 * Common trading strategies:
    * Momentum trading